rekluzlabs/Temporatic/README.md

 A floating screenshot utility for Android testers.
 Launch Temporatic once, grant the overlay and screen capture permissions, then switch to whatever app you're testing.
 A small button sits over the corner of the screen while you work.
 Tap it whenever you want a screenshot captured.
 The image is saved to your device and can be shared or emailed without leaving the app you're in.

 Built for developers who need to capture real testing sessions without breaking their workflow to handle a screenshot manually each time.
+This app is currently working but I would consider this an Alpha build.

 ## Requirements